 - If you want to configure advanced BPEL properties in the System MBean Browser, click More BPEL Configuration Properties.
 Properties that display include, but are not limited to, the following.
-Descriptions are provided for each property. - BpelcClasspath The extra BPEL class path to include when compiling BPEL-generated Java sources. - DisableAsserts Disables the execution of assertions in BPEL, including the bpelx:assert activity. - DisableSensors Disables all calls to sensors. - ExpirationMaxRetry The maximum number of times a failed expiration call (wait/onAlarm) is retried before failing. - ExpirationRetryDelay The delay between expiration retries. - InstanceKeyBlockSize The size of the block of instance IDs to allocate from the dehydration store during each fetch. - MaximumNumberOfInvokeMessagesInCache The number of invoke messages stored in in-memory cache. - OneWayDeliveryPolicy Changes whether one-way invocation messages are delivered. - StatsLastN The size of the most recently processed request list.
+Descriptions are provided for each property. - BpelcClasspath The extra BPEL class path to include when compiling BPEL-generated Java sources. - DisableAsserts Disables the execution of assertions in BPEL, including the bpelx:assert activity. - DisableSensors Disables all calls to sensors. - ExpirationMaxRetry The maximum number of times a failed expiration call (wait/onAlarm) is retried before failing. - ExpirationRetryDelay The delay between expiration retries. - InstanceKeyBlockSize The size of the block of instance IDs to allocate from the dehydration store during each fetch. - MaximumNumberOfInvokeMessagesInCache The number of invoke messages stored in in-memory cache. - MaxRecoverAttempt The number of automatic recovery attempts to submit in the same recoverable instance.
+For more information, see Section 11.3, "Configuring Automatic Recovery Attempts for Invoke and Callback Messages."

-- SyncMaxWaitTime The maximum time a request and response operation takes before timing out. - 5.
-Make changes appropriate to your environment.
+- OneWayDeliveryPolicy Changes whether one-way invocation messages - StatsLastN The size of the most recently processed request list. - SyncMaxWaitTime The maximum time a request and response operation takes before timing out. - Make changes appropriate to your environment.